-Following a recommendation by the IUG, a series of public observations of the Cosmic Diffuse X-ray background (CXB) was implemented into previous AO cycles.
+Following a recommendation by the IUG, a series of public observations of the Cosmic Diffuse X-ray background (CXB) was implemented into earlier AO cycles.
 These observations were performed using the Earth as an occulting disc, and are, from an operational point of view, extremely non-standard, because the Earth has to be inside the field of view (FOV), thus blinding the star trackers.
+It requires elaborate non-standard mission planning and execution, involving both ISOC and MOC, and hence are not routine.
 Additional science time is needed prior to and after those dedicated observations for slews and special spacecraft pointings, in order to safely resume the standard observing programme.
 Typically, to each exposure of 13 hrs, an additional 5 hrs are needed.